PersiaML/tutorials/src/getting-started/index.md

 For Windows10:

-Python3 and Perl are required.Download the [perl](https://strawberryperl.com/) requirements to avoid build failure.But
+Python3 and Perl are required.Download the [perl](https://strawberryperl.com/) requirements to avoid build failure.

 **Run**